philips/kid-copy-work/README.md

 - Preserve work that might be fragile
 - Reduce storage by recycling some work

-Total cost in 2025 dollars $150:
+Total cost in 2025 dollars $150 assuming you have a pocket terminal (e.g. iPhone or Android device):

-$99 - lights
+- $99 - lights
-$22 - phone overhead mount
+- $22 - phone overhead mount
-$60 - any ol' tripod that will mount the overhead mount from the center post
+- $60 - any ol' tripod that will mount the overhead mount from the center post

 ## Prepare a Workspace